Trade/other name(s): Sutent, SU11248, sunitinib malate

 - Gallbladder disease (cholecystitis)

-- Death due to problems such as heart failure, bleeding, infection, liver damage, blood clots in the lung, stroke, holes in the intestines, kidney failure, or others
+- Death due to problems such as heart failure, bleeding, infection, liver damage, blood clots in the lung, stroke, holes in the intestines, kidney failure, or other causes

 *See the “Precautions” section for more detailed information.